ANIMESH2K03/Typing_practice/README.md

-Typing practice
+# Typing practice

-This show random alpabet,
-within 2 second user match the word.
+This show random alpabet and user have 2 second to match it.it show write, wrong ,and timeout points.